-If you have already clicked on the film and the spot where you want to insert the block you only have to click on [ok] or
+If you have already clicked on the film and the spot where you want to insert the block you only have to click on [ok] or confirm with F1 or Return.

 Provided after selecting the block you have already clicked on the line in front of which you want to insert the sequence it is sufficient to double click on InsertBlock and the command is executed.